You can get paid MORE for your Medicare Advantage (MA) claims by accurately reporting patient risk– if you know how…

 There is someone that can help….

-On Thursday, October 6th at 1pm ET coding expert Leslie Boles, BA, CCS, CPC, CPMA, CHC, CPC-I, CRC, will walk you through how to more accurately apply HCC-qualified diagnoses to your patients’ ailments.
+During this online training, coding expert Leslie Boles, BA, CCS, CPC, CPMA, CHC, CPC-I, CRC, will walk you through how to more accurately apply HCC-qualified diagnoses to your patients’ ailments.
 And with massive updates to the E/M codes hitting on Jan.
 1, you don’t have much time to get it right.
 By mastering how to correctly report patient risk on your Medicare Advantage and ACA claims, to can receive more of the reimbursement you are due.

 IMPORTANT: Effective Oct.
 1, there are 3 new diagnoses approved for use when coding patient risk (Z59.82: Transportation insecurity, Z59.86: Financial insecurity, and Z59.87: Material hardship).
 During her training, Leslie will walk you through how to correctly utilize these new codes to improve your outcomes.

-Here are just a few of the risk adjustment coding tactics you’ll master during this upcoming 60-minute online training:
+Here are just a few of the risk adjustment coding tactics you’ll master during this 60-minute online training:

 - Isolate documented patient social history phrases that can boost your pay up